kin-labs/rewards-engine/improvement-proposals/KRE_4_0_Proposal.md

 Maybe it can be adjusted every 6 or 12 months.

 11. Every developer has the same opportunity as larger apps.
-There is no competition needed for KRE.
+There is no competition needed for the KRE.

 12. Since there is no AUB to defend there is no reason for an app to be an island in the system and hinder tourism.

 13. Additional benefit is that if we keep the KRE % lower than the taxes developers  have to pay to local governments it is not interesting for anyone to artificially raise their SPENDS with all kinds of tricks.
-If they do than they pay more taxes than  they get from KRE.
+If they do than they pay more taxes than they get from the KRE.

 ## What if my app doesn't generate any SPENDS?
-Apps that don't generate spends can't compete for KRE.
+Apps that don't generate spends can't compete for the KRE.
 However, such an app might have value for the Kin Community.
 Think of a Wallet, Buy module or Tipping app, which might generate no SPENDS but is VERY useful for the community.

-I suggest that for those apps a second fund will be created..
+I suggest that for those apps a second fund will be created.
 Apps can apply for a grant and a periodical amount of Kin for maintenance.
 It will be evaluated on a case by case base.